Matag-ob

-Matag-ob (IPA: [mɐ'tagʔob]), officially the Municipality of Matag-ob (Lungsod sa Matag-ob; Bungto han Matag-ob; Bayan ng Matag-ob), is a 4th class municipality in the province of Leyte, Philippines.
+Matag-ob (IPA: [mɐ'tagʔob]), officially the Municipality of Matag-ob (Lungsod sa Matag-ob; Bungto han Matag-ob; Bayan ng Matag-ob), is a municipality in the province of Leyte, Philippines.
 According to the 2020 census, it has a population of 17,522 people.

 In 1957 the barrios of Santo Rosario, Santa Rosa, Balagtas, San Vicente and Mabini were separated from the municipality of Palompon and constituted into Matag-ob.

 Geography

 Barangays

 Matag-ob is politically subdivided into 21 barangays.
+Each barangay consists of puroks and some have sitios.